chrisj42/webcheckers/docs/DesignDoc.md

 Team B++'s purpose with this project is to create an easy to use way for users to play a game of checkers online.
 Our most important user groups are our professor and our TA, who will be the main users of our game and will expect to have a completely functional, error-free experience.

-Team B++'s purpose with this project is to create an easy to use way for users to play a game of checkers online.
-Our most important user groups are our professor and our TA, who will be the main users of our game and will expect to have a completely functional, error-free experience.

 ### Glossary and Acronyms

 | Term | Definition |